The Governing Board ensures alignment of the direction and growth of The Carol Emmott Foundation and its programs with its mission.

 At Large Member

-Pamela Sutton-Wallace, MPH, is Group Senior Vice President and Regional Chief Operating Officer of New York-Presbyterian (NYP), where she provides executive strategic and operational oversight to NYP hospitals in Brooklyn and Queens, as well as the NYP Medical Groups.
+Pamela Sutton-Wallace, MPH, is Group Senior Vice President and Chief Operating Officer, Weill Cornell Division of New York-Presbyterian (NYP), where she provides executive strategic and operational oversight to NYP hospitals in Brooklyn and Queens, as well as the NYP Medical Groups.
 Prior to joining NYP, she served as the CEO of University of Virginia Medical Center in Charlottesville, VA.
 She also held several leadership positions at Duke University Health System, including as Senior Vice President of Hospital Operations.
 Sutton-Wallace was named one of the top 25 women leaders and one of the top 25 minorities in healthcare by Modern Healthcare, as well as one of Becker’s Top 50 African-American Health Care Executives.
 She earned her BA at Washington University in St. Louis, MO, and her MPH at Yale University.

-SUSAN TURNEY M.D., MS, FACP, FACPME
+SUSAN TURNEY MD, MS, FACP, FACMPE

 Governing Council Chair of The Equity Collaborative